jakubgania/yourcity-frontend/README.md

 Web application for searching places in cities and locations.

-The project is at a very early stage.
+The project is at a early stage.

 >